msantos/libkeepalive/README.md

 libkeepalive requires the program to be dynamically linked and will not work with statically linked programs or programs that directly make syscalls.

+libkeepalive is a small LD_PRELOAD library to enable TCP keepalives and TCP_USER_TIMEOUT on any sockets opened by dynamically linked applications, either outbound (connect(2), using libkeepalive.so) or inbound (listen(2), using libkeepalive_listen.so).

+The typical situation is that a long lasting connection is established across some network boundary.
+The connection is idle and some intermediary device drops the connection state.
+Enabling TCP keepalives will keep the connection active and, if the connection is dropped by the intermediary, force it to be closed.

+Alternatively, the connection can be dropped by the intermediary while there is still pending data.
+The TCP_USER_TIMEOUT setting will force the connection to be closed.

 # ENVIRONMENT VARIABLES